-- Visa Services Abroad: On March 18, 2020, the State Department announced that it is suspending routine visa services in most countries worldwide.
-Embassies and consulates in these countries will cancel all routine immigrant and nonimmigrant visa appointments.
-Check the website of the embassy or consulate for its current operating status.
-As resources allow, embassies and consulates will continue to provide urgent and emergency visa services.
+- Visa Services Abroad: Check the website of an embassy or consulate for its current operating status.
+As resources allow embassies and consulates that have not resumed services will continue to provide urgent and emergency visa services.

 - U.S. Citizen Services Abroad: Services to U.S. citizens continue to be available.
-More information is available on the Embassy’s website.
+More information is available on the Embassies’ websites.

 - U.S. Passport Services: While U.S. Passport services are active after a period of suspension and phased re-opening, in-person services remain extremely limited.
 Centers are only accepting two kinds of appointments, Life-or Death Emergency Service and Urgent Travel Service.
 Applicants need to call for appointments.
 See the Department of State COVID FAQs regarding passport services.
 The DOS encourages applicants to apply by mail when possible, to reduce in-person contact and delays associated with passport applications: 7-10 weeks for routine requests, 4-6 weeks for expedited requests.
 DOS states that delays in mail service play a big role in these protracted processing timeframes.